Psychedelic/cap-docs/docs/integrate-cap/motoko-sdk.md

 ()
 ```

-### 3. Test Your Mainnet Canister, Call a Method and Insert Data
+## 3. Call a Method and Insert Data

 From then on we can simple use the remaining methods available, such as `insert`.
 The same principals we found in the local replica apply here, so we only need to call the initialisation once.